hannobraun/playground/2025-08-02_monobloc/README.md

 the compiler.

-For every number that can be represented as a signed or unsigned 32-bit integer, there is an intrinsic function with the name of that number, which produces that number.
+For every number that can be represented as a signed or unsigned 32-bit integer, there is an intrinsic function with the name of that number, which returns that number.

-All numeric instruction in WebAssembly that apply to 32-bit integers and are not redundant with other features of the language (I think this mainly affects `const`), are exposed as intrinsic functions.
+All numeric instructions in WebAssembly that apply to 32-bit integers and are not redundant with other features of the language (I think this mainly affects `const`), are exposed as intrinsic functions.

 Where relevant, only the variant of a numeric instruction for signed numbers is